Go Back

 Au Gratin Potatoes Recipe

-Golden, cheesy, and irresistibly creamy, these au gratin potatoes are the ultimate comfort food.
+Golden, cheesy, and creamy, these au gratin potatoes are the ultimate comfort food.
 Thinly sliced potatoes are layered with onions, bathed in a velvety cheese sauce, and baked to bubbly perfection.
 Perfect for holidays or weeknight dinners, this dish pairs beautifully with roasted meats or vegetables.

 Prep Time 30 minutes